luan-arita/game-of-life/README.md

 ### Brian's Brain

-Besides the alive or dead, this cellular automaton adds a third "dying" state.
-Each cell is considered to have eight neighbors, as in Conway's Game of Life.
-In each time step, the same rules from Conway's are applied, however all cells that were "alive" go into the "dying" state instead, which does not count as "alive" in the neighbor count and prevents any cell from being born there.
-Cells that were already in the dying state then goes into the dead state.
+It adds a third "dying" state.
+All cells that were alive go into the dying state, and cells that were already in the dying state goes into the dead state.
+By setting a third color to this new state, new patterns can be watched.

 # Usage